Like The Show? Leave A Rating: https://ratethispodcast.com/successstory

 About The Guest

-John Gannon is the founder of GoingVC and the VC Careers Newsletter.
+John Gannon is the co-founder of GoingVC and the VC Careers Newsletter.
 GoingVC is a VC Career accelerator, designed to help you break into venture capital by directly connecting motivated VC job seekers with VC firms.

 His newsletter is the largest VC Careers newsletter in the world, and has been running for years, has thousands of subscribers, and includes people who work at top VC firms like Greylock, Bessemer, and CRV.